Updated 06/02/2025

 Groups & Settings > All Settings > Devices & Users > Apple > Device Enrollment Program (or Apple Business Manager if you have the new GUI) and edit your existing Profile then scroll all the way to the bottom to the Primary User account section.

-The next step is to choose the IdP-Plugin app that will be used with PSSO.
-The options are:
+The next steps will vary based on which IdP you are using.
+In general the goal is to choose the IdP-Plugin app that will be used with PSSO.
+The three choices are:

 I recommend uploading the IdP-Plugin in to UEM as both a Bootstrap Package AND as a fully-managed App (set to Optional deployment and published via UEM Freestyle Orchestrator).
 Having both available ensures that the IdP-Plugin is ready to go for new devices running through Setup Assistant and for existing devices that will be available as part of a Freestyle Workflow.